 3 Tools to Develop Positive Self Efficacy

-Bottom line: have a vision and believe that you can get there!
-Listen in on the recent podcast where I talk more about this subject:
+Have a vision and believe that you can get there!
+Listen in on my video podcast where I talk more about this subject.

 - The Power of Self Efficacy for Women in Technology

 JJ DiGeronimo — the president of Tech Savvy Women — is a speaker, author, and thought leader for women in tech and girls and STEM.
 Through her work, JJ empowers professional women and consults with senior executives on strategies to retain and attract women in technology to increase thought and leadership diversity within organizations.